FloSchuberth/cSEM/README.md

 res$Information$Model
 ```

-A usefule tool to examine a list is the [listviewer
+A useful tool to examine a list is the [listviewer
 package](https://github.com/timelyportfolio/listviewer).
 If you are new
 to `cSEM` this might be a good way to familiarize yourself with the
 structure of a `cSEMResults` object.